MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing.md

 ## Functions for distributed computations

 When executed on a distributed platform like Spark over Hadoop Distributed File System (HDFS), both revoscalepy and RevoScaleR automatically use the available nodes in a cluster.
-For a list of functions that support distributed workloads, see [RevoScaleR](how-to-revoscaler-distributed-computing-distributed-analysis.md).
+For a list of functions that support distributed workloads, see [Running distributed analyses using RevoScaleR](how-to-revoscaler-distributed-computing-distributed-analysis.md).

 ## Architecture supporting workload distribution